telefonicaid/fiware-cosmos/doc/deployment_examples/sinfonier/feeding_sinfonier.md

 ###<a name="section5.2"></a>Brokers
 ####<a name=”section5.2.1></a>Configuration
-`Brokers` are used to distribute the information stored in `Kafka` and you can use one or several of them.
-This example use three `Brokers` and its configuration is described in this section. `Brokers` are implemented into `Zookeeper`, each one with its own port, i.e, a `Broker` with port 9092, another broker with port 9093, etc.
+`Brokers` are used to distribute the information stored in Kafka and you can use one or several of them.
+This example use three `brokers` and its configuration is described in this section. `Brokers` are implemented into Zookeeper, each one with its own port, i.e, a `Broker` with port 9092, another broker with port 9093, etc.
 A single `Broker` is configured through the following parameters:

 | Parameter | Mandatory | Value | Comments |